modded-android/.github/profile/README.md

 ## Community and Support
 - **Discord**: Chat with us on our [Discord server](https://inv.wtf/deadinside).
 - **Documentation**: Find guides and FAQs at [docs.modded-android.dev](https://contribute.awfixer.com).

+* Code from certain applications like [Notion](https://notion.so) is not currently open source. proprietary applications undergo a different version of scrutiny before they are considered to be a part if the initial release and ecosystem.